-MAYETTA: A three-day life skills athletic performance camp was held July 10-12 for young people on the reservation.
+MAYETTA: A three-day life skills athletic performance camp was held July 10-12 for young people on the common land.
 Athletes from Hi-Intensity Sports Concepts taught the camp that included strength and conditioning exercises and listening to motivational sessions.

 Approximately 70 youth a day participated in the camp that was sponsored by a grant from the Prairie Band Healing to Wellness Court (Judicial Center) and the Diabetes Prevention Program (DPP).
 Healing to Wellness Coordinator Raphael Wahwassuck, Cody Wilson, Life Skills Fitness Coach for the DPP, and Chago Hale, PBPN member, were additional coaches for the camp along with other PBPN men and women who assisted with the camp.